Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 6. Shoot Them

 Yes!
 You heard that right.
-Ok, this may sound disturbing and even squeamish to some people.
-But this is also another handy technique on how to get squirrels out of your house.
+Okay, this may sound disturbing and even squeamish to some people, but it is another handy technique for getting squirrels out of your house.

-Before you do this, always check if it’s legal to shoot wildlife in your area.
+Before you do this, always check if shooting wildlife in your area is legal.
 If it’s legal, then you can use this method.

 However, this method comes with the downside of carcass cleanup, which can be time-consuming.